mnot/I-D/json-home/draft.md

 Note that it is possible to support multiple query syntaxes on the same base URL, using more than one link relation type; see the example at the start of the document.

-# Open Issues

-The following is a list of placeholders for open issues.

-* Resource Hints
-  * rate limiting (per-resource?)
-  * indicate a POST to 201 Created pattern
-  * indicate an "action" POST
-  * outbound links
-  * forms?
-* Representation Hints
-  * format profiles
-  * deprecation
-* Defining new resource object properties - how new ones are minted, registry, etc.
-* Discovery (e.g., conneg, .well-known, etc.)
-* LIMITED include function?